umee-network/docs/docs/overview/UX-app-features-and-app-usage/advanced-UX-features-and-functionality.md

 _The IBC rate limit triggers when either of the below conditions are met:_

-- _The aggregated daily IBC outflows exceed $USD 1M._
+- _The aggregated daily IBC outflows exceed $USD 2.4M._
-- _An individual token’s total daily IBC outflows interchain transactions exceed $USD 600,000_
+- _An individual token’s total daily IBC outflows interchain transactions exceed $USD 1.7M_

 <br>

+### How long does the IBC rate limit last?

+- _The IBC quota resets after an exact period._

+- _Once the quota resets, IBC outflow transactions will resume._

+- _If the IBC Quota is triggered, a message will be displayed in the app._

+### Additional considerations

+_The rate limits can be modified through governance proposals at any moment, to ensure they remain effective and aligned with network growth._

+_While waiting for the quota to reset, explore other features of our platform and monitor your account balance._

+_Users can view the current IBC rate limit status and recent transaction history on the UX block explorer._

 _For additional information check out our [UX App FAQ section](https://learning.ux.xyz/overview/faq/UX-app.html)._